Jybbs/Thermur/README.md

 4.  **Validate in High-Fidelity Simulation**:

-    -   Build a simulation environment that couples a robotics physics engine (PyBullet) [^19] with realistic wildfire data from models like the Weather Research and Forecasting (WRF) Model's fire module (WRF-Fire) [^20].
+    -   Build a simulation environment that couples a robotics physics engine (MuJoCo) [^19] with realistic wildfire data from models like the Weather Research and Forecasting (WRF) Model's fire module (WRF-Fire) [^20].

     -   Rigorously test the swarm's performance against key metrics: thermal safety violations, legibility (compared to ground-truth wind fields), and mission endurance.